fkyprianou/deved-platform/content/blog/en/q2-2023-releases.md

 Our Video API team has rolled out a new feature called Secure Callbacks, currently in public beta and anticipated for a full launch.
 Michael explains how the feature validates webhook callback requests from Vonage and ensures their payload hasn't been tampered with.
 It's a big win for app security and also a plus for compliance-heavy industries.

-The Vonage Video API uses callbacks for Session Monitoring, Archiving/Recording, SIP, and Experience Composer.
-These callbacks are now signed by a user-configured signature, confirming they come from Vonage.

 ## [Vonage Video API's Secure Callbacks Now in Public Beta](https://developer.vonage.com/en/blog/secure-callbacks-beta)